rememberSoftwares/yacana/README.md

 1. Propose 5 pastry name ;
 2. We create a checkpoint ;
 3. The user chooses one of the pastries ;
-4. We show the associated calory of the selected pastry ;
+4. We show the associated calorie of the selected pastry ;
 5. If the user is okay with it we end the program ;
-6. If the user is not okay with the calory count we load back the checkpoint and propose the list again ;
+6. If the user is not okay with the calorie count we load back the checkpoint and propose the list again ;
 7. Repeat until satisfied ;
 8. We'll show the final agent's History and make sure that it ONLY stored the selected pastry ;